Ms G asked:

 Does Ms G qualify for a DRO now?

 It sounds as though Ms G may qualify for a DRO now.
-DROs are usually a great option if you qualify for them, because all your debts are written off after a year with no need to make monthly payments at all.
+DROs are usually a great option if you qualify for one – your debts are written off after a year with no need to make monthly payments at all.

 There are a long list of criteria you have to meet.
-Ms G is renting, her debts are less than 20k – those are important DRO criteria. but there are some others as well.
-For example she has to have less than £50 a month “spare income” after paying all her essentials bills and expenses, and she can’t own a car worth more than £1,000 .
+Ms G is renting, her debts are less than 30k – those are important DRO criteria.
+But there are some others as well.
+For example she has to have less than £75 a month “spare income” after paying all her essentials bills and expenses, and she can’t own a car worth more than £2,000.

 I think it might be useful for Ms G to talk this through with a debt adviser now.
 There isn’t much point in basing her future plan around a DRO if for some reason she can’t have one!